eclipse-m2e/m2e-core/README.md

 ## 📥 Installation

-📝 TODO: update marketplace entry and add link here.
+The recommended way is to install using the [Eclipse marketplace entry for m2e](https://marketplace.eclipse.org/content/eclipse-m2e-maven-support-eclipse-ide).
+Either using the installation tricks possible from the website or using the Eclipse Marketplace Client directly from within the IDE.
+⚠️ _Some other entries exist that look like m2e.
+They're usually outdated or incorrect.
+Please use the official one, linked above._

-You can install the lastest M2Eclipse release by using the following update site from within Eclipse: https://download.eclipse.org/technology/m2e/releases/latest/
+Alternatively, you can install the lastest M2Eclipse release by using the _Install New Software_ dialog in Eclipse IDE, pointing it to this p2 repository: https://download.eclipse.org/technology/m2e/releases/latest/

 For information about testing development builds, see [CONTRIBUTING.md](CONTRIBUTING.md).